 Ensuring the availability of the world’s economic- and life-sustaining natural resources for future generations (UN Sustainable Development Goal 12)

 NatuReS also supports the CEO Water Mandate, which is a water sustainability initiative by large international corporations to meet water scarcity problems.
-The CEO Water Mandate is one of many initiatives in the UN Global Compact – a voluntary pledge among the world’s largest businesses to act towards sustainability.
+The CEO Water Mandate is one of many initiatives within the UN Global Compact – a voluntary pledge among the world’s largest businesses to act towards sustainability.

 NatuReS has developed a monitoring and evaluation (M&E) system in order to capture and report on the activities implemented and the results achieved.
 It focuses on higher level results of impact, outcome and outputs.